-Purdue announced last month researchers have developed a means of changing aluminum’s microstructure to boost ductility and produce strength equivalent to stainless steel, and the alloys might have ramifications on collision repair someday.
+Purdue announced last month researchers have developed a means of changing aluminum’s microstructure to produce strength equivalent to stainless steel, and the alloys might have ramifications on collision repair someday.

 “Most lightweight aluminum alloys are soft and have inherently low mechanical strength, which hinders more widespread industrial application,” Purdue School of Materials Engineering professor Xinghang Zhang said in a statement.
 “However, high-strength, lightweight aluminum alloys with strength comparable to stainless steels would revolutionize the automobile and aerospace industries.”

 Zhang said in an interview Wednesday that the team has yet to test the tensile strength of the new aluminum (the metric collision repairers typically reference when working on automotive steel), but compression strength has reached 1-1.5 gigapascals (1,000-1,500 megapascals).

 “We hope tensile strength will also be high,” he said.

 The scientist said he saw both structural and nonstructural automotive applications, for the new aluminum is scratch-resistant as well as strong.

 “The coatings are very, very hard,” he said.

 If brought to market, that could make aluminum closures even more attractive than they’re already expected to be for OEMs over the next decade.

 The crystal lattice of a metal involves repeating atomic layers; scientists call absent layers “stacking faults” and dual layers of stacking faults “twin boundaries,” according to Purdue.
 While copper and silver are receptive to stacking faults, aluminum’s higher stacking fault energy make it harder to artificially induce them.